kdaniell1/ATM-Console-App/README.md

 - IntelliJ IDEA
 - Scanner class for user input

-## How to Run
-1. Clone the repo
-2. Open the project in IntelliJ
-3. Run `Main.java`

 ## Future Upgrades
 - Convert to OOP (classes & objects)
 - Add loops to allow continuous transactions